Pomeranian dogs and fish oil. Why you need to give fish oil to Pomeranians?

 Studies have shown that dogs with arthritis can be given omega-3 fatty acids to reduce inflammation and enable the dogs to move more freely without undue pain or discomfort.
 Fish oil supplements are a large part of the prescription diets that dogs are given if they have arthritis.

-Pomeranians suffering from Coat Loss Problems can benefit greatly from the addition of Fish Oil in their Diet.
+Pomeranians suffering from Coat Loss Problems can benefit greatly from the addition of fish oil supplements for dogs.

 Inflammatory skin problems and skin allergies can be treated with fish oil.
 One study on 20 dogs who had itchy skin revealed that the dogs who were given placebos didn’t improve as much as those with itchy skin.
 Those dogs who had fish oil had a major improvement with less itchiness of their skin, lowered amounts of self-trauma and the hair on their coats also improved enormously.
 A different study that compared dogs at different stages of the skin allergies revealed that those in the earliest stages of this condition improved far more than the dogs who were in more advanced stages.